Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 Functions of Platelets in Blood Clotting

 The endothelium is the internal lining of the blood vessels.
-When the endothelium is damaged, chemicals which attract and activate platelets are exposed.
-As platelets are activated, they change their shape.
+When the endothelium is damaged, chemicals that attract and activate platelets are exposed.
+As the platelets are activated, they change their shape.
 They become spherical and produce tentacle-like extensions.
-The activated platelets stick to each other and to the wound, forming a platelet plug that stops the bleeding from the wound.
+The activated platelets stick to each other and to the wound, forming a plug that stops the bleeding from the wound.

 The Platelet Count

 According to the National Institutes of Health (NIH), human blood normally contains between 150,000 to 450,000 platelets in each microliter of the blood.
 If someone’s platelet count is below 150,000 per microliter of blood, he or she is said to suffer from thrombocytopenia.
 A mild case of thrombocytopenia may not produce any symptoms.
 When the platelet count is reduced to around 50,000 platelets per microliter of blood, the person may experience minor bleeding problems.
-A platelet count of below 20,000 platelets per microliter of blood may cause serious symptoms.
+A count of below 20,000 platelets may cause serious symptoms.

-If the bone marrow doesn’t make enough platelets or if platelets are destroyed once they are made, thrombocytopenia may result.
+If the bone marrow doesn’t make enough platelets or if they are destroyed once they are made, thrombocytopenia may result.
 Excessive storage of blood or platelets in the spleen can also cause the disorder.
-Some specific factors that can lower the platelet level in the blood are described below.
+Some specific factors that can lower the thrombocyte level in the blood are described below.

 The spleen is located on the left side of the upper abdomen under the rib cage.
 The organ helps to improve the condition of the blood in a variety of ways.
 For example, it filters out old and damaged red blood cells.
 It also contains white blood cells that fight bacteria and viruses.

 Platelet Manufacture Problems

 A range of factors can interfere with the manufacture of platelets in the bone marrow.

 - Someone with thrombocytopenia may have inherited a genetic problem that prevents him or her from making enough platelets.